Jacobi93/Alpha-IoU/README.md

 ### Alpha-IoU Losses

 Alpha-IoU losses can be configured in Line 131 of [utils/loss.py](https://github.com/Jacobi93/Alpha-IoU/blob/main/utils/loss.py), functionesd as 'bbox_alpha_iou'.
-The alpha values and types of losses (e.g., IoU, GIoU, DIoU, CIoU) can be selected in this function, which are detailed in [utils/general.py](https://github.com/Jacobi93/Alpha-IoU/blob/main/utils/general.py).
+The alpha values and types of losses (e.g., IoU, GIoU, DIoU, CIoU) can be selected in this function, which are defined in [utils/general.py](https://github.com/Jacobi93/Alpha-IoU/blob/main/utils/general.py).
 Note that we should use a small constant epsilon to avoid torch.pow(0, alpha) or denominator=0.

 ### Configurations